 These kitchen appliances can make cooking much easier:

 - Food processor or blender

-- Pots and pans — you don’t need anything fancy, just some cookware that’s high-quality enough to boil, fry, etc each week
+- Pots and pans: You don’t need anything fancy, just some cookware that’s high-quality enough to boil and fry your meals each week

 - Knife and cutting board